opensciencegrid/gracc-osg-reports/doc/developer-notes.md

 gracc-osg-reports Developer Documentation
 ================

-These are the developer docs for _gracc-osg-reports.
+These are the developer docs for _gracc-osg-reports_.
 They're by no means complete, but I've attempted to note the important info for anyone coming in and trying to write a report.

-_gracc-osg-reports_ is a set of reports and a couple of helper modules built on top of [_gracc-reporting_](https://github.com/opensciencegrid/gracc-reporting), that query [GRACC](https://gracc.opensciencegrid.org/) elasticsearch, aggregate and process the results, into a report, and email those to stakeholders.
+_gracc-osg-reports_ is a set of reports and a couple of helper modules built on top of [_gracc-reporting_](https://github.com/opensciencegrid/gracc-reporting), that query [GRACC](https://gracc.opensciencegrid.org/) elasticsearch, aggregate and process the results into a report, and email those to stakeholders.

-Currently, the _gracc-osg-reports_ assume that queries to the GRACC instance will be made using Honza Kral's [elasticsearch-dsl-py](https://github.com/elastic/elasticsearch-dsl-py) library, and indeed, this is a dependency of this package.
+Currently, the _gracc-osg-reports_ package assume that queries to the GRACC instance will be made using Honza Kral's [elasticsearch-dsl-py](https://github.com/elastic/elasticsearch-dsl-py) library, and indeed, this is a dependency of this package.
 Any report queries should be made using this API.
 However, this may change in the future, since the ultimate aim is to provide flexibility for future report writers to simply